Arts Educational Engagement offers a wide range of activities based around their core subject areas which include:

 All sessions are interactive and informative covering the benefits of going to university, student life, careers and employability.
 Talks can also be designed to target key decision making stages including pre-GCSE and pre-A Level option talks.

 ARTiculation Discovery DaysOur ARTiculation Discovery Days are designed to engage Key Stage 4 and 5 students with visual art.
 At these free workshops students will discover how individual artworks act as a catalyst for wider critical thinking whilst working together using a range of sources (articles, letters and interviews) to explore ideas and carry out research.
 By the end of the day, students will present their findings to a panel of curators and academics.
 The content of the sessions is relevant to English, Art and History students.
-Download the event schedule or contact email@example.com for further information.
+Contact email@example.com for further information.

 "Because I study a language..."